5x2 Pressure Treated Wood Applications

 Thanks to the protective treatment and C24 grading of 5x2 treated timber, it is suitable for use in a variety of indoor and outdoor applications such as:

 What's The Difference Between Treated Timber & Sawn Timber?

 Sawn timber is wood that has been cut to the required dimensions but hasn't yet been pressure treated and kiln dried.
 Pressure-treated timber, otherwise known as tanalised timber (due to the Tanalith E wood preservative that impregnates the wood) provides many benefits, such as resistance to the elements.

 The goal of pressure treating wood is to force preservative chemicals deep into the timber's cellular structure.
 This pressure treatment process will often include copper and organic co-biocides, which help to repel both insects and moisture.

 Please note: timber is a natural product that may vary in colour, knots, grain, and texture.

-Here at Materials Market, all our timber is treated with preservatives, kiln dried, and then planed on all four sides to give it eased edges that make easy handling.
+Here at Materials Market, all of our timber is treated with preservatives, kiln dried, and then planed on all four sides to achieve smooth, eased edges that make for easy handling.
 Timber comes in various lengths and sizes, and is regularised to ensure that dimensions are kept consistent within ranges.

 All of the treated timber for sale on the Materials Market website is Forest Stewardship Council (FSC) or Programme for the Endorsement of Forest Certification (PEFC) certified, which means that our timber is responsibly sourced from environmentally responsible suppliers.